peterborkuti/java-lightrobot/README.md

 # java-lightrobot

-Reinforcement Learning with a light-sensing LED switcher robot
+Reinforcement Learning with a light-sensing LED switcher lightRobot